fukurosan/kiwicomponents/docs/menus.md

 ## Modes (dropdown, context menu)

-The kiwi menu can be configured into two different modes; dropdown or context menu.
+The \<kiwi-menu> element can be configured to two different modes; dropdown or context menu.
 The dropdown mode (default) listens to left clicks on the target element, and renders the menu below the target.
-The context menu listens to right clicks on the target and renders the menu based on the mouse coordinates in the click event.
+The context menu mode listens to right clicks on the target and renders the menu based on the mouse coordinates in the click event.

 The mode can be configured using the "mode" attribute.